 Look under a flat board or log now for the Western Skink, a common, yet secretive reptile that lives throughout northern California from sea level to 7,000 feet.
 Males wear a distinctive blue belly and join females in a variety of habitats, most commonly in open areas or places undergoing early regrowth of vegetation after logging.
 Mating occurs in spring soon after emerging from winter slumber.

-Pacific Giant Salamanders (also called California Giant Salamanders) are entering their peak breeding time in northern California.
+CA Giant Salamander individuals are entering their peak breeding time in northern California.
 At lengths ranging from six inches to, rarely, 10-12 inches, this salamander is the largest in our area.
 They are year-round residents of north-central California (from southern Santa Cruz County to extreme southern Mendocino and Lake counties) that live up to 6,500 feet, primarily in humid coastal forests, and especially in Douglas-fir, redwood, red fir, and montane and valley-foothill riparian habitats.
 Look for aquatic adults and larvae in cool, rocky streams and occasionally in lakes and ponds.

 Roadside Mammal Sightings

 Roadside mammal sightings now may seem more common for a good reason: Mothers are giving birth to babies, including those born to opossums.
 As the only pouched mammal (marsupial) in the USA, opossums often give birth to 14 embryos that have large hands to quickly crawl and attach to their mother’s 13 teats.
 Of course, in a tongue-and-cheek kind of way, this means the oversupply of babies for available teats makes opossums players of “musical chairs,” a game they have been playing for millions of years prior to the first appearance of evolved primates such as humans.

 Everywhere and Omnipresent: Western Fence Lizards